alfmunny/MIT6.824-Distributed-Systems/Lab2-Raft-2B.md

 Most important things have been mentioned in the Student Guide and the lab notes.
 However I have still gone into a frustrating one of the many loopholes.

 While sending heartbeat, do not forget to check the current state of the Leader.
-It may have been changed when the go routine is fired.
+It may have been changed at the moment the goroutine fires.

 For example, the leader 1 assigns two goroutines to send heartbeat to server 2 and 3.
 But they are not fired exactly at the same time.